RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Message-Stuff/Editing a Message.md

 Editing a Message {#editingamessage}
 ============
-- Execute the, `DiscordCoreAPI::Messages::editMessageAsync()` function, while passing in a data structure of type `DiscordCoreAPI::EditMessageData`, with a return value of type `DiscordCoreAPI::Message`.
+- Execute the, `Messages::editMessageAsync()` function, while passing in a data structure of type `EditMessageData`, with a return value of type `Message`.
 - Call the function with `.get()` added to the end in order to wait for its return value now.

 ```cpp